uncomfyhalomacro/uncomfyhalomacro.pl/content/_index.md

 teaching at a private university.
 I am planning to shift my career related to tech but that needs some work for now.

-I have a passion for technology and biology, hoping to build a career both as a bioinformatician, a technologist and a software engineer.
+I have a passion for technology and biology, and currently building a career in software engineering.

 As a science instructor at a private university, I teach biology courses to undergraduate students, using interactive and engaging methods to foster